transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

         * Removing A3/R3 (Context): Distinctions become meaningless/impossible.
         * Removing A4/R4 (The Gap): Leads to paradox/instability (Pillar B/D), prevents stable half-existence (Pillar C).
         * Removing A2/R2 Asymmetry (TN): The system likely collapses into pure `ɔ` or pure `τ`, failing to bridge the two, or becomes unstable (as discussed in Appendix AB/AC).
-    * In this sense, the axioms are **sufficient** to generate the stable TLO structure *as modeled by TF*, achieving the framework's primary goal of demonstrating a coherent, non-foundational meta-ontology.
+    * In this sense, the axioms are **sufficient** to generate the stable TLO-like structure *as conceptually modeled by TF*, achieving the framework's primary goal of demonstrating a coherent, non-foundational meta-ontology.

 2. **Argument Against Exhaustiveness (Inherent Limitation):**
     * TF explicitly **does not, and cannot, claim that its axioms are exhaustive** – a complete description of all fundamental principles governing reality.
 This humility stems directly from the framework's own core tenets: